Introduction

 from hqs_nmr_parameters.cheshire import molecules as cheshire_molecules

-As before, the molecule names could be obtained using the get_names
+As before, the molecule names can be obtained using the get_names

 function.
 But here, we will focus on a single entry: